dullhunk/book/careers-lab/cvapps/cv-errors.md

 * **UPLOAD** Upload an updated version to the CV bank once you've changed it https://studentnet.cs.manchester.ac.uk/employment/industryclub/cvbank
 * **REJECTION** It is hard work finding a job, most people will make many unsuccessful job applications and interviews before finding something they like.
 Coping with rejection is routine part of applying for jobs.
 Keep trying and aim to get better each time, learning from your mistakes rather than repeating them.

 Good luck with your applications and interviews.
-If you need any help contact Mabel, the careers service or myself.
+If you need any help contact Mabel Yau, the careers service or myself.
 I'm happy to give more feedback on improved versions of your CV in the future.

 --Duncan Hull, October 2015